snicco/snicco/src/Snicco/Component/signed-url/README.md

 ***

-You can use this class for during unit testing.
+You can use transformers class for during unit testing.

 ```php
 $storage = new \Snicco\Component\SignedUrl\Storage\InMemoryStorage()